GustavoOliveira3/news.here/README.md

 # news.here
-A api using node.js for news, for post a news and get
+A api using node.js for news, for post a news and get.